KarelBrijs/laravel-cli-daterange-to-csv/README.md

   --exclude_day_from_interval	The days that will be excluded from the interval count.
 Values from 0 (sunday) to 6 (saturday). **
   --exclude_date				The dates (dd/mm) that will be excluded from the results. ** --exclude_day_of_the_month	The nth-days of each month that will be excluded from the results. **

+  ** = multiple values are allowed, just use the option again with a different value
 ```

 ##### Export: